octopus-network/octopus-appchain-anchor/README.md

 This contract should provide the following public interfaces related to NEAR fungible token management:

-* Regster NEAR fungible token.
+* Register NEAR fungible token.
 * Set price of a NEAR fungible token.
 This action can only be performed by `token_price_maintainer_account` which is managed in `anchor settings`.
 * Open bridging for a NEAR fungible token.
 * Close bridging for a NEAR fungible token.